Photo of Jon Tracy, by Jim Tracy |

 6 And I saw another angel fly in the midst of heaven, having the everlasting gospel to preach unto them that dwell on the earth, and to every nation, and kindred, and tongue, and people,

-Though thousands of Jews were saved, m gentiles millions of have come to God over the last 2000 years.
+Though tens of thousands of Jews were saved immediately after the Crucifixtion, millions of gentiles have come to God over the last 2000 years.

 7 Saying with a loud voice, “Fear God, and give glory to Him; for the hour of His judgment is come: and worship Him that made heaven, and earth, and the sea, and the fountains of waters.”